 02. Collateral Bond.
 A collateral bond is an indemnity agreement executed by or for the operator, payable to the state of Idaho, pledging cash deposits, government securities, real property, time deposit receipts, or certificates of deposit of any financial institution authorized to do business in the state.
-Collateral bonds are subject to the following conditions.
-(3-18-22)

-a.
-The director shall-will obtain possession of cash or other negotiable collateral bonds, and, upon receipt, deposit them with the state treasurer to hold them in trust for the purpose of bonding reclamation or permanent closure performance.
+Collateral bonds are subject a.
+The directorDirector shall-will obtain possession of cash or other negotiable collateral bonds, and, upon receipt, deposit them with the state treasurer to hold them in trust for the purpose of bonding reclamation or permanent closure performance.
 (3-18-22)()

 b.
-The director shall will value the collateral at its current market value minus any penalty for early withdrawal, not its face value.
-(3-18-22)( c.
+The director Director shall will value the collateral at its current market value minus any penalty for early withdrawal, not its face value.
+(3-18-22)()

+c.
 Certificates of deposit or time deposit receipts are issued or assigned, in writing, to the state of Idaho and upon the books of the financial institution issuing such certificates.
 Interest will be allowed to accrue and may be paid by the bank, upon demand and after written release by the Department, to the operator or another person who posted the collateral bond.
 (3-18-22)